Jiyeon31/readmecreator/README.md

   ## Contributing

-  you can contact me on github or through email
+  you can contact me with github and email

   ## Tests

-  N/A
+  not yet
   ---

   ## Questions?